Kaixhin/imitation-learning/README.md

 - Absorbing state indicator [[12]](#references): `absorbing: true/false`
 - R1 gradient regularisation [[13]](#references): `r1-reg-coeff: 0.5` (in each algorithm subfolder)

+The state only & absorbing is not used in the result.

 Results
 -------